skx/sos/README.md

 storage, and the second command launches the public API server - which is what your code/users should operate against.

+If you launch `sos` with no arguments you'll see brief details of the available subcommands.

 Quick Start
 -----------

 In an ideal deployment at least two hosts would be used:

-* One host would run the public-server
+* One host would run the public-server.
    * This allows uploads to be made, and later retrieved.
-* Each of the two hosts would also run a blob-server
+* Each of the two hosts would also run a blob-server.
-   * The blob-servers provide the actual storage of the upload-objects
+   * The blob-servers provide the actual storage of the uploaded-objects.
    * The contents of these are replicated out of band.

-We can simulate this upon a single host though for the purposes of testing.
+We can simulate a deployment upon a single host for the purposes of testing.
 You'll just need to make sure you have four terminals open to run the appropriate daemons.

 First of all you'll want to launch a pair of blob-servers: